 Types of Grant

-Over a 12 month period we will fund a minimum of 10 Tier 1 Grants.
-To ensure fairness we will only award one grant per organisation/artist in one calendar year.
+In a 12 month period we will fund a minimum of 10 Tier 1 Grants.
+To ensure fairness we can only award one grant per applicant per calendar year.

 Timeline for Tier 1 Grants

-Over a 12 month period we will fund a minimum of 5 Tier 2 Grants.
-To ensure fairness we will only award one grant per organisation/artist in one calendar year.
+In a 12 month period we will fund a minimum of 5 Tier 2 Grants.
+To ensure fairness we can only award one grant per applicant per calendar year.